rggen/rggen-markdown/README.md

 $ gem install rggen
 ```

-If you to install RgGen::Markdown only, use the command below:
+If you want to install RgGen::Markdown only, use the command below:

 ```
 $ gem install rggen-markdown